archana-mishra7/ContactBook.API/README.md

 for this we can add other contact group info like OtherContactGroupID and otherContactGroupName.
 In case a contact group just contains contacts then in that case this field can be null

 # What will happen in case a contact belongs to one contact group and then that contact group is added to another contact group?
+we can store both the contact group ID in the contacts table  as that contact belongs to both the contact group.